nh-server/switch-guide/docs/faq.md

     Any console purchased after approximately August 2018 is **likely** to be patched.
 This includes the latest units on shelves, referred to as 'red box' or 'Mariko'.
     Mariko is hardware patched, but may come on a vulnerable firmware.
     Currently the only way to know if your Switch is hackable is by trying to send the payload in RCM.
-    Even with this exploit fixed, many Switches on 8.0.1 and below will be hackable to some degree in the future (see "Should I update my Firmware?" for much more detailed information).
+    Even with this exploit fixed, many Switches on 8.0.1 and below will be hackable to some degree in the future (see [Should I update my Firmware?](#should-i-update-my-firmware) for much more detailed information).
     The serial number on the back of the box can possibly tell you which consoles are patched and which aren't.
     See <a href="https://gbatemp.net/threads/switch-informations-by-serial-number.481215/" target="_blank">here</a> for an up to date list.

-### How do I use the exploit?
+## How do I use the exploit?
 How can I boot into RCM?

 !!!tip ""
     To launch CFW through the exploit, the Switch needs to be in "Recovery Mode"(RCM).